micropython/micropython/docs/library/ubluetooth.rst

       characteristic 0x2a00.
 This can be set at any time and changed multiple times.

-    - ``'rxbuf'``: Get/set the size in bytes of the internal buffer used to store incoming events.
-This buffer is global to the entire BLE driver and so handles incoming data for all events, including all characteristics.
-      Increasing this allows better handling of bursty incoming data (for example scan results) and the ability to receive larger characteristic values.

     - ``'mtu'``: Get/set the MTU that will be used during an MTU exchange.
 The resulting MTU will be the minimum of this and the remote device's MTU.
       MTU exchange will not happen automatically (unless the remote device initiates